 In this stage, growth slows as the follicle shrinks and the hair strand separates from the base of the follicle.

 3. Telogen (The Resting Stage)

 This usually takes around 3 months to end, and about 15% of hairs on the scalp are in this stage.
-New hairs begin to grow in follicles during this stage.
+New growth begins in follicles during this stage.

 4. Exogen (The Shedding Stage)

 This is an extension of the telogen stage: hair falls out of the root, encouraged by shampooing and combing.
 It’s natural to lose between 50 and 100 hairs per day, according to the NHS.
 The exogen stage can last for 2 to 5 months.